celery/celery/docs/userguide/remote-tasks.rst

             [f2cc8efc-2a14-40cd-85ad-f1c77c94beeb] processed: 100

-Since applying tasks can be done via HTTP using the :func:`djcelery.views.apply` view, executing tasks from other languages is easy.
+Since applying tasks can be done via HTTP using the :func:`djcelery.views.apply` view, calling tasks from other languages is easy.
 For an example service exposing tasks via HTTP you should have a look at `examples/celery_http_gateway` in the Celery distribution: http://github.com/celery/celery/tree/master/examples/celery_http_gateway/